andrebellafronte/SublimeTranslator/README.md

 #### Usage

 1. write a word or a sentence
-2. enter at the end the two letter code of the translated language (fr, it, es, en, and so on)
+2. when you want to translate, enter a two letter code to determine the translated language (fr, it, es, en, etc, Full list [here](https://developers.google.com/translate/v2/using_rest#language-params).)

 3. press `ctrl-shift-l`